-School of Computing part-time and full-time programs.
+Computing part-time and full-time programs.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 The CIT is a unique program that aims to train students technical experts in various computing technologies including database, network administration, web technology, and security.
-Graduates will be IT specialists responsible for planning, deployment, administration and configuration of computing infrastructures for organizations.
+Graduates will be IT specialists responsible for planning, deployment, administration, and configuration of computing infrastructures for organizations.

 The Industry Sponsored Student Projects program (ISSP) provides students with real-life experience by working on IT or software projects directly from industry.
 Students work in teams or individually with an industry sponsor, proceeding through the development life-cycle to develop a complete IT or software solution.

 Graduates from the CIT diploma program will fit well into all industries by using information technology to support and enhance business operations.
 CIT graduates use their knowledge of the latest technologies including database and network administration to offer integrated solutions.
-Typical employment opportunities include systems tester, systems integrator, network administrator, user support technician and database administrator.
+Typical employment opportunities include systems tester, systems integrator, network administrator, user support technician, and database administrator.
 After several years of relevant work experience, graduates are employed as system analyst, security analyst, project manager, team lead, etc.

 Program Head, CIT Diploma

 Marketing Coordinator/Industry Liaison